lax-lab/DetMax-Algorithm/README.md

 # DetMax-Algorithm
-An improved algorithm of strain feature selection we develop and improve a computational method to select the number, position and angle direction of strain gauge by using the determinant maximization optimization design technology.
+An improved algorithm of strain feature selection

+we developed and improved a computational method to select the number, position and angle direction of strain gauge by using the determinant maximization optimization design technology.
 This method takes the data set created by the finite element analysis as the input, combines the